colingrahampowell/TSP-solvers/colin/README.txt

 gcc -O3 -fopenmp -lm 2opt-pp.c point.c ptList.c -o tsp-2opt

 PROGRAM EXECUTION:
 The program can be run in 'timed' or 'untimed' mode.
+Please use timed mode to test the competition instances.

-To run in timed mode, pass the -t flag, as follows:
+To run in timed mode, pass the -t flag, as follows.
+Note that 'filename' is the name of the .txt file containing each point's x/y coordinates and IDs:

 tsp-2opt filename -t

-This sets an internal timer that terminates the program after 175 seconds of execution.
+This sets an internal timer that terminates the program after 175 seconds of execution, outputting the results generated to that point.

 To run in untimed mode, omit the -t flag:

 tsp-2opt filename

+Wher, again, filename is the name of the .txt file containing coordinate and ID data for each point.